 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.
-See policy file on staffshare for details.
+Copies of Code of Conduct and User Agreements on Google Drive (any paper copies kept securely in office)